nujievik/is-default-rs/README.md

 [![Cargo Build & Test](https://github.com/nujievik/rust_is_default/actions/workflows/rust.yml/badge.svg)](
 https://github.com/nujievik/rust_is_default/actions/workflows/rust.yml)

-A unified API for checking if a value is default, with easy derive support for custom types.
+A trait for checking if a value is default, with easy derive support for custom types.

 Example, instead of `is_none` for `Option` and `is_empty` for `Vec` can be used `is_default` for all.